I love to make delicious recipes and I enjoy sharing them with others.

 It Doesn't Get More German Than Schnitzel!

-Even though this recipe is done with the Jaeger (mushroom) sauce, you can also skip down to just the Schnitzel part of the recipe and serve it with lemon wedges.
+Even though this recipe is prepared with the Jaeger (mushroom) sauce, you can also skip down to just the Schnitzel part of the recipe and serve it with lemon wedges.
 Both versions are insanely delicious.